tisan-das/tisan-das.github.io/_posts/2026-03-28-Postgres-Internals-1.md

 published: true
 ---

 This document discusses a few high-level concepts of PostgreSQL's internals.

-It's worth noting that, even though these are not needed in day-to-day activities, knowing them would certainly help understand queries and why some take longer.
+> Even though these are not needed in day-to-day activities, knowing them would certainly help understand queries and why some take longer.
+{: .prompt-tip }

 {% include series-nav.html %}